Fire on Babylon: Music video

-The music video for "Fire on Babylon" was directed by French director Michel Gondry, who had previously directed the videos for "Human Behaviour" for Björk and "Protection" for Massive Attack.
+The music video for "Fire on Babylon" was directed by French director Michel Gondry, who had previously directed the video for "Human Behaviour" for Björk and has also directed "Protection" for Massive Attack.
 "Fire on Babylon" was produced by Ingo Lezzi for Partizan and was made as a sombre and unsettling vision of O'Connor's childhood and was released on August 15.
 The video was nominated for a Grammy Award for Best Short Form Music Video in 1995.

 In 2018, Matt Melis from Consequence wrote, "The trapdoor flipping of her home and spinning of her bedroom wall brilliantly use motion to demonstrate how much of that scared, little girl remains inside the adult O’Connor, but nothing screams Gondry more than the projected familial apparitions and memories that appear and fade throughout the video in the house’s backyard.
 As light and dark outside the window mark the passage of time and neighboring homes shift about all around the house in question, O’Connor’s existence remains stunted and haunted until she finally confronts her abusive past.
 Few videos compare 2 it."